 3 cloves garlic, chopped

 2 Tbs. fresh chopped (or 1 tsp. dried) each of: sage, thyme, parsley

 2 large russet potatoes, cut into thick slices

 1 large sweet potato, cut into thick slices

 1 pkg. chicken soup mix (or 2 bouillon cubes)

 Salt and ground black pepper

-Add the russet and sweet potatoes, carrots, apples and reserved meat.
-Pour the apple cider and chicken stock over everything.
-Cover and set over medium-low heat.
-Cook until the vegetables and potatoes are very tender, about 1 to 1½ hours.
-Season with salt and pepper.
+- Place russet and sweet potatoes, carrots, apples and reserved meat in a crock pot.
+Sprinkle it with chicken soup mix.
+Pour the cider and water over everything.
+Cover and set over low heat for three hours.
+The vegetables and potatoes should be very tender.
+Season with salt and pepper to taste.